Jody-Geers/php-rest/README.md

 ## Note

-This is a template to be expanded upon, its not compleated, but theres enougth to sink your teeth into and get going.
+  This is a template to be expanded upon, its not compleated, but theres enougth to sink your teeth into and get going. for new datatypes, i would start at the controller, then follow the yellow brick stack exceptions.

 ## License